-Unfortunately for the owners of the 1.5 million affected chairs, however, Atico International had shuttered its operations by the time the true extent of the danger was known.
-Those who had been injured by the chairs were largely unable to find a remedy, and those who merely owned a defective chair were instructed to simply discard or destroy their brightly colored finger traps.
+Unfortunately for the owners of the 1.5 million affected chairs, however, Atico International had shut its operations by the time the true extent of the danger was known.
+Those who had been injured by the chairs were largely unable to find a remedy.
+And those who merely owned a defective chair were instructed to simply discard or destroy their brightly colored finger traps.

 3. Summit Marketing International: Children’s Folding Chairs

-The victims of these defective chairs suffered from the same type of malfunction, with the safety latch failing as the children sat upon the chair.
-As with the other chairs, some children suffered bruises, cuts and amputated fingertips for the crime of sitting upon a poorly made chair.
+The victims of these defective chairs suffered from the same type of malfunction.
+With the safety latch failing as the children sat upon the chair.
+As with the other chairs, some children suffered bruises, cuts and amputated fingertips.
+Merely for the crime of sitting upon a poorly made chair.
 Nearly 2.1 million chairs were affected by the recall, but through either brilliance or incompetence, Summit Marketing had gone out of business by the time the recall was announced.
 The unhappy owners of the defective chairs were forced to simply destroy the chairs.

 Long a staple of children’s playrooms and dorm rooms, the humble bean bag chair seems like a foolproof piece of furniture.
 Since its introduction in 1969, these chairs have remained popular for their light weight, flexibility, comfort and low cost.
 However, these unassuming chairs have also been an unexpected source of danger.

-In 1995, the tide had finally turned against the bean bag chair, and the CSPC issued a recall for more than 10 million bean bag chairs.
+In 1995, the tide had finally turned against the bean bag chair, and the U.S. Consumer Product Safety Commission (CSPC) issued a recall for more than 10 million bean bag chairs.
 Nine manufacturers were affected, and the recall order stretched all the way back to 1971.
 In the wake of the recall, legislators mandated that all bean bag chairs be either sealed or equipped with a childproof lock on the zipper.